How To Decorate A Bedroom

 1. Bedroom Paint Color

-Painting a room is often one of the easiest changes to make in a bedroom and I reckon, the one thing that has the biggest impact on how your bedroom space feels and looks.
+Painting a room is often one of the easiest changes to make in a bedroom and I reckon, the one thing that has the biggest impact on how the space feels and looks.
 Other than decluttering, of course!

 Here are a few ideas for bedroom paint colors: